• Skip to primary navigation

 • Facebook

-Carne Molida (Puerto Rican Picadillo) cooked in a black skillet.
+Carne Molida (Puerto Rican picadillo) cooked in a black cast iron skillet.

-Carne Molida, or Puerto Rican Picadillo, is a savory ground beef dish that’s a staple in Puerto Rican cuisine.
-It’s a delicious blend of ground meat, sofrito, peppers, onions, potatoes, olives, cilantro and spices in a savory tomato based sauce.
-This dish is as delicious as it is versatile.
-Whether served as a filling for empanadillas de carne (Puerto Rican empanadas), Puerto Rican stuffed peppers, Piononos Boricuas (Stuffed Sweet Plantains) or simply paired with rice, this dish brings a taste of Puerto Rico right to your table with every bite!
+Carne molida puertorriqueño, or Puerto Rican picadillo, is a savory ground beef dish that’s a staple in Puerto Rican cuisine.
+It’s our Puerto Rican version of picadillo.
+This delicious blend of ground meat, sofrito, peppers, onions, potatoes, olives, cilantro and spices simmers in a savory tomato based sauce.
+Cooked in 30 minutes, this dish is as delicious as it is versatile.
+Whether served as a filling for empanadillas de carne (Puerto Rican empanadas), Puerto Rican stuffed peppers, Puerto Rican piononos (Stuffed Sweet Plantains) or simply paired with rice, this dish brings a taste of Puerto Rico right to your table with every bite!

 Jump to: